Uplift » Why Rushing Into Lawsuit Funding is a Bad Idea

 Need Cash Now?
 Pump the Brakes

-For many, the answer is get money as quick as possible no matter what the cost.
+For many, the answer is to get money as quickly as possible no matter what the cost.
 This is a dangerous way to think, even if time is running out for your bank account.
-Just like you wouldn’t buy a car without knowing exactly what you were getting into, looking to get financial help on your lawsuit is also something that should take your time on.
-Even though there is immediacy, here are a few steps you can take before signing an expensive funding contract.
+Just like you wouldn’t buy a car without knowing exactly what you were getting into, getting financial help for your lawsuit is also something you should take your time with.
+Even if your need is urgent, here are a few steps you can take before signing an expensive funding contract.

 Borrow money from a friend or relative

-However, for some plaintiffs this isn’t a viable option and they need to consider a legal funding company.
-Don’t necessary pick the first one and go with them.
+However, for some plaintiffs, this isn’t a viable option, and they need to consider a legal funding company.
+Don’t necessarily pick the first one and go with it.

 Credit Card Icon